-Some do it by enrolling in top IAS academy in Chennai, and others do it by self-studying.
+Some do it by enrolling in top IAS academy , and others do it by self-studying.
 The outcome remains the same – the candidate has to work harder than anything before.
 The effort is not just mental but physical and emotional, too.

 It is the determination and struggles that the UPSC exam requires which necessitates motivation.
 The adage ‘when life gives you a lemon, make lemonade out of it’ truly fits this scenario.
 In other words, utilise the taskmaster that is preparation for IAS exam to its fullest and come out winning at the end.